XRPLF/xrpl-dev-portal/content/tutorials/use-simple-xrp-payments/send-xrp.md

 - The address that should receive the XRP (`"Destination"`).
 This can't be the same as the sending address.
 - The amount of XRP to send (`"Amount"`).
 Typically, this is specified as an integer in "drops" of XRP, where 1,000,000 drops equals 1 XRP.

-Technically, a viable transaction must contain some additional fields, and certain optional fields like `LastLedgerSequence` are strongly recommended.
+Technically, a viable transaction must contain some additional fields, and certain optional fields such as `LastLedgerSequence` are strongly recommended.
 The [`prepareTransaction()` method](rippleapi-reference.html#preparetransaction) automatically fills in good defaults for the remaining fields of a transaction.
 Here's an example of preparing the above payment:

 ```js
 // Continuing after connecting to the API